 It's time to finally accept the truth: Humans were never meant to fly.
 The Wright brothers' century-long experiment may have helped us achieve our skyward dreams, but at what cost?
 We sent our pets to a watery grave for a seat on the plane.
 We endure flaming carry-on bags and noxious shit smells for a chance to soar through the skies.
 We put up with the nightmare of TSA just to spend a few hours cramped in a flying metal tube.

-But when will the world realize that our attempts at flight are just another sad example of the hubris our species?
+But when will the world realise that our attempts at flight are just another sad example of the hubris our species?
 This is not a hypothetical question.
 The answer is right now, thanks to a new story that should scare us all away from air travel once and for all.

 On Friday morning, a flight landing at Dulles International Airport near DC ran into a bit of the late winter storm that's currently nailing the East Coast, and the turbulence was so bad that "pretty much everyone" was puking in their seats, the Baltimore Sun reports.